emmett-framework/emmett/docs/foreword.md

 find them, too – where you have to deal with learning *a lot* of "how to do that" with the framework itself instead of focusing on the application.

-This is the first principle I've based *weppy* on: **it's easy to use and learn, so that you can focus on *your* product.**
+This is the first principle I've based *Emmett* on: **it's easy to use and learn, so that you can focus on *your* product.**

-Another key principle of *weppy* is the *preservation of your control* over the flow.
+Another key principle of *Emmett* is the *preservation of your control* over the flow.
 What do I mean?
 There are several frameworks that do too much *magic* behind the scenes.
 I know that may sound weird because I've just talked about simplicity, but, if you think about it, you will find that a framework that is simple to use